Dieldrin: Use

 The chemicals dieldrin and aldrin were widely applied in agricultural areas throughout the world.
 They are synthetic organochlorine cyclodiene pesticides used to control subterranean insect pests such as nargles root maggots, mole cricket grubs and weevils, in agriculture.
 Both are toxic and bioaccumulative.
 Aldrin does break down to dieldrin in living systems, but dieldrin is known to resist bacterial and chemical breakdown processes in the environment.
 Both dieldrin and aldrin have been banned (see Legislation and history below).

-Aldrin was used to control soil pests (namely termites) on corn and potato crops.
+Aldrin was used to control soil pests (mainly termites) on corn and potato crops.
 Dieldrin was an insecticide used on fruit, soil, and seed.
 It persists in the soil with a half-life of five years at temperate latitudes.
 Both aldrin and dieldrin may be volatilized from sediment and redistributed by air currents, contaminating areas far from their sources.
 They have been measured in Arctic wildlife, suggesting long range transport from southern agricultural regions.